M1Va1/CppLectures/template/homework_vec/bonus/readme.md

 You need to implement both const and non-const iterators for the [`Vectorochek`](../vectorochek.cpp#L5 "Go to definition") class, which you have already implemeted.
 The iterators should allow traversal of the elements in the vector, and the const iterator should prevent modification of the elements.

-Actually, const and non-const iterators implementation are almost the same, the only difference is which `type` they 'contain' (`return` when you direference it, to be formal).
+Actually, const and non-const iterators implementation are almost the same, the only difference is which `type` they 'contain' (`return` when you dereference it, to be formal).
 If only C++ had a mechanism to help with this.
 Oh, wait...

 #### Requirements: